robmoore-i/LanguageLearning/README.md

+# NB - Archived

+I am now pretty happy with the things I set out to learn.
+The next iteration of language learning tools is practiced, which is a much leaner program.

 # This app

-I combine my favourite parts of Duolingo, Quizlet and Drops to create an app for learning stuff.
+I combine my favourite parts of Duolingo, Quizlet and Drops to create a react-app for learning stuff, as well as learning all those things in the description.

 I am in this process also discovering the best ways to learn a language using tools.
 To this end one of the most important goals for the tool is that it is